-Our state-of-the-art Emergency Room (ER) includes an Advanced Primary Stroke Center, an Accredited Chest Pain Center, the area's only neurosurgery team, access to over 100 specialists and more - all in the community you love to call home.
+Our state-of-the-art Emergency Room (ER) includes an Advanced Primary Stroke Center, an Accredited Chest Pain Center, access to over 100 specialists and more - all in the community you love to call home.

 UF Health The Villages® Hospital's 50-bed ER is open 24 hours a day, seven days a week.
 Our highly trained team of emergency medicine professionals stand ready to support, quickly diagnose and begin treatment for the most challenging conditions.
 Prompt access to state-of-the-art equipment and imaging studies allow for accurate and rapid diagnostic capabilities.
 Specialty referral resources are seamlessly integrated throughout emergency treatment, from inpatient admission to post-discharge once patients arrive back home.

 Advanced Primary Stroke Center

 Stroke is the number four cause of death and a leading cause of adult disability in the United States, according to the American Heart Association/American Stroke Association.
 On average, someone suffers a stroke every 40 seconds; someone dies of a stroke every four minutes; and 795,000 people suffer a new or recurrent stroke each year.

 UF Health The Villages® Hospital provides rapid treatment to more than 500 area residents who suffer a stroke annually and has advanced certification from The Joint Commission as a Primary Stroke Center.

 The hospital is also designated as a Primary Stroke Center by the Florida Agency for Healthcare Administration for meeting criteria required to provide a high level of stroke care to patients.
 As a Primary Stroke Center, UF Health The Villages® Hospital has the resources and ability to administer tissue plasminogen activator (tPA), a clot-busting drug used for stroke patients who arrive at the emergency department within a three-hour window from the onset of symptoms.

 Nationally Accredited Chest Pain Center